Tasbih: Usage

 It is also often cited during the Islamic prayer (salat), supplication (dua), during a sermon (khutba) in the mosque and commonly throughout the day.
 It is sometimes used to express shock or amazement.

-Muslims are also encouraged to say the phrase 33 times after prayer and throughout the day.
 Muhammad taught Muslims that it is one of the four praises that God likes Muslims to say continuously.

 Fatimah bint Muhammad

 In the early years of the marriage of Ali and Fatimah, Ali earned very little money and was unable to afford a servant for Fatimah.
 Fatimah's hands were blistered from constant grinding; her neck had become sore from carrying water; her clothes had become dirty from sweeping the floor.

-One day Ali was aware that Muhammad had some servants, and advised Fatimah to ask him for one of his servants.
+One day Ali was aware that Prophet Muhammad had some servants, and advised Fatimah to ask him for one of his servants.
 Fatimah went, but she was unable to ask.
 Finally, Ali went with Fatimah to Muhammad's house.
-He did not accept their request, saying "there are many orphans (starved), I must sell these servants to feed them".

-Then Muhammad said "I will give you one thing better than helping of servant".
+He did not accept their request, saying "there are many orphans (starved), "I will give you one thing better than helping of servant".
 He taught them a special manner of Dhikr which is known as the "tasbih of Fatimah".